caugustine2022/resume/README.md

 ### **Professional Summary**
 ----

 An ardent, proactive, result-oriented professional in Software Development Operations and Security Engineering, with over 6+ years of experience in the computing industry providing innovative solutions to complex technical problems supporting, automating, and optimizing mission-critical software development and deployment operations in different environments.
-Experienced in all phases of Software Development Life Cycle (SDLC), Software Configuration Management (SCM), Continuous Integration and Continuous Delivery (CI/CD) Pipeline, Cloud Computing Infrastructure, and proficiency in Linux/Unix System Administration.
+Experienced in all phases of Software Development Life Cycle (SDLC), Software Configuration Management (SCM), Continuous Integration and Continuous Delivery (CI/CD) Pipeline, Cloud Computing Infrastructure, and proficiency in Linux Systems Administration.
 Hands-on experience in tools and methodologies such as Git/GitHub, Jenkins, Docker, Ansible, Terraform, Kubernetes, SonarQube, Tomcat, Nexus, JIRA-Confluence, Prometheus, Grafana, Splunk, HAProxy, and on-premises deployment; with added scripting proficiency in Bash, Groovy, HCL, YAML, and Python.
 Finally, added skills in Identity Access Management, Endpoint Security, Network Security, Risk Management, and Data Governance.

 ----